Continuum asymptotics for tree growth models with uniform backward dynamics: Appendix: proof of Proposition

 \begin{enumerate} \item [(F1)] $F(x,u,y,v,a) = -F(y,v,x,u,a)$, \item [(F2)] if $F(x,u,y,v,a)=F(y,v,z,w,b)$ then also $F(x,u,z,w,c)=F(x,u,y,v,a)$, \item [(F3)] if $\llbracket r,x \rrbracket \cap \llbracket r,y \rrbracket \notin \{\llbracket r,x \rrbracket, \llbracket r,y \rrbracket \}$ and $\llbracket r,y \rrbracket \subsetneq \llbracket r,z \rrbracket$ then $F(x,u,y,v,a)=F(x,u,z,w,b)$, \item [(F4)] if $\llbracket r,x \rrbracket \subsetneq \llbracket r,y \rrbracket \subsetneq \llbracket r,z \rrbracket$ then $F(x,u,y,v,a)=F(x,u,z,w,c)$. \end{enumerate}

 Let us prove these claims.
-Recall the consistency relations of $p$ as defined in Definition \ref{def:planar_den_system}.
+Recall the consistency relations (P1)-(P4) of $p$ as specified in Definition \ref{def:planar_den_system}.
 Let $\xi_i, \xi_j, \xi_k$ be $i.i.d.$ $\mu$--random variables and let $U_i,U_j,U_k,U_{i k},U_{ij}, U_{j k}$ be independent $i.i.d.$ uniform random variables on $[0,1]$.
-By Skorokhod's representation theorem, we can work on a probability space where the \eqref{eq:rep3} is an almost--sure equality.
+By Skorokhod's representation theorem, we can work on a probability space where \eqref{eq:rep3} is an almost--sure equality.
 The statements in the new probability will translate back to the claimed distributional statements claimed above.

 \begin{enumerate} \item [(F1)] Firstly, by $(P1)$, we have

 \item [(F2)] Secondly, consider the event $A_{ijk}=\{F(\xi_i, U_i, \xi_j, U_j, U_{ij}) = F(\xi_j, U_j, \xi_k, U_k, U_{j k}) = 1\}$.
 By $(P3)$ we have